-4. RATE
+4. Rate

-a.
+- a.
 The monthly billing shall be as stated in the applicable rate tariff.
 Under this rider, only the kWh charge for electricity delivered by the customer is affected.
 The customer will pay for all kWh delivered by the City.
-Credit for kWh will be valued according to the latest rates associated with the classification of service.
+Credit for kWh will be valued according to the latest rates associated with the classification of service. - 5.
+Rules And Regulations - a.
+The General Rules and Regulations of the City for electric service shall apply to service rendered under this service classification.
+All minimum billings, charges for kWh, kW, Purchased Power Adjustment, Public Utility Tax, Renewal Energy Charge, etc. will be covered under the applicable rate tariff.